Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Unification of accreting black holes across the mass scale

-Direct comparison of AGNs with XRBs is difficult mostly because of the largely different mass ($M \approx 10^{5-10}\,M_{\odot}$) that determines both the size and the time scales.
-The size scale affects the temperature of the accretion disc because the disc inner edge is located further from the BH singularity in AGNs than in XRBs.
+Direct comparison of AGN with XRBs is difficult mostly because of the largely different mass ($M \approx 10^{5-10}\,M_{\odot}$) that determines both the size and the time scales.
+The size scale affects the temperature of the accretion disk because the disk inner edge is located further from the BH singularity in AGN than in XRBs.
 The AGN thermal emission thus dominates in the UV band \citep{Malkan1982, Laor1989}, which is, however, difficult to observe due to large interstellar and intergalactic absorption.
-In addition, AGNs are not isolated.
+In addition, AGN are not isolated.
 They are surrounded by the whole galaxy whose hot stars significantly contribute to the total UV emission coming from the active galaxy.
 Because of the observational difficulties, the UV spectrum is one of the least understood part of AGN spectral energy distribution (SED).
-Although the apparent excess (Big Blue Bump) is usually associated with the thermal emission from the accretion disc.
-It was, however, noticed already by \citet{Elvis1994} that the quasar spectra cannot be generally described by the thermal black-body emission of a thin accretion disc.
-This lead to the hypothesis that AGN UV and soft X-rays need to be explained by an additional Comptonisation component that is unique for AGNs and not present for XRBs \citep{Done2012, Done2014a}.
+Although the apparent excess (Big Blue Bump) is usually associated with the thermal emission from the accretion disk.
+It was, however, noticed already by \citet{Elvis1994} that the quasar spectra cannot be generally described by the thermal blackbody emission of a thin accretion disk.
+This lead to the hypothesis that AGN UV and soft X-rays need to be explained by an additional Comptonization component that is unique for AGN and not present for XRBs \citep{Done2012, Done2014a}.